As some of you may know, I am on Twitter under not only one, but two aliases: @wd45, my personal account, and @PRI, for my company.

 Anyone that manages multiple Twitter accounts will tell you that the third-party applications out there, like Seesmic and TweetDeck were a godsend for easily managing them.
 Mostly.
 TweetDeck makes is almost too easy to make a…mistake.

-I maintain a firewall between these two accounts for more than one reason — I am interested in maintaining my own identity on the @wd45, with ridiculous pictures [see this and this and this] posted to Twitpic, the easy Twitter-linking, photo posting service.
+I maintain a firewall between these two accounts for more than one reason — I am interested in maintaining my own identity on the @wd45, with ridiculous pictures [see this or this] posted to Twitpic, the easy Twitter-linking, photo posting service.
 Things that I post there might not interest someone that follows the @PRI account.

 The @PRI account services the needs of the company, and I have been quite diligent about what makes the cut and what does not.
 People expect certain things from the company, and they will be expecting that same level of quality and consideration from the @PRI tweets.